Zematus/Worlds/Modding Guide/Guides/properties_guide.md

 and value `"2 + 3"` can be used within an expression like this `"two_plus_three + 4"`
 which evaluates to **9**.
 A property value can also be accessed by it's attribute `"value"` like in this example expression `"1 + two_plus_three.value"` which evaluates to **6**.
-See *expressions_guide.txt* for more details on how to define expressions.
+See *expressions_guide.md* for more details on how to define expressions.

 A property can reference properties that were defined previously within that same context like in the following example: